neu-se/CS4530-Spring-2024/Assignments/project-deliverable.md

 In addition, some sections will have live (in-person) demos and others may ask you to record a demo video.
 Details for project demos and/or presentations will be provided during class by each instructor (and may vary from section to section). **Posters and/or demo videos and/or presentations will be submitted on Canvas**, under the assignment "Project: Poster / Demo".

 #### Project Showcase
-We will create a project showcase page for this semester (similar to the ones from [Fall 2023](https://neu-se.github.io/CS4530-Fall-2023/assignments/project-showcase) semester).
-Please fill out this form **TODO** to indicate your preference (whether you want your project to be posted there or not).
+We will create a project showcase page for this semester (similar to the one from [Fall 2023](https://neu-se.github.io/CS4530-Fall-2023/assignments/project-showcase) semester).
+Please indicate your preference (whether you want your project to be posted there or not) by completing a survey (a link can be found in Canvas assignment "Project: Permission for Showcase Page").
 We often direct recruiters to that page.

 #### Individual Reflection
 Create a PDF of your reflection, and submit it to Canvas, under the assignment "Project: Individual Reflection".